AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Why does this symmetry exist?
 Because the *cumulative weight* of each block (including uncles) is *divorced* from *the set of transactions* that is contributed by that block.
-However, with a full DAG-chain, when an attacker links to uncles in this way *they must allow for the execution of all non-conflicting transactions* (i.e., those which would not cause a doublespend to occur).
+However, with a full block-DAG, when an attacker links to uncles in this way *they must allow for the execution of all non-conflicting transactions* (i.e., those which would not cause a doublespend to occur).
-Thus, GHOST *does not mitigate* empty-block DoS attacks; *only* a full DAG-chain can do that.
+Thus, GHOST *does not mitigate* empty-block DoS attacks; *only* a full block-DAG can do that.

 %%MERGING HISTORIES